pydisasm

 When not doing my day job, I have been writing open-source software.
 But now that I’m retired, I spend even more time on this.

 So the code I’ve written in general has had plenty of time to spread around.
-If you have have software installed that matches any of the logos on the first line, then you have code I've written.
+If you have software installed that matches any of the logos on the first line, then you have code I've written.

 I don't have any cool logos for the software that I’m going to be talking about today.
-But the software used by the projects with the logos on the left, all use a CD-reading library, called with the logos on the left, use a CD-reading library, called "libcdio" that I started in 2000 and I still maintain it.
+But the software used by the projects with the logos on the left, all use a CD-reading library, called with the logos on the left, use a CD-reading library, called "libcdio" that I started in 2000.
+I still maintain it.

 And I’m interested in other things like an open-source Mathematica, and debuggers.
-Most of the software I have written is GPL and I am a member of the Free Software Foundation.
+Most of the software I have written is GPL, and I am a member of the Free Software Foundation.

 High-level bytecode is very attractive for malware writers because it is portable, compact, and impervious to standard general-purpose analysis tools.
 A while back, a couple of people from Microsoft contacted me regarding a malware bot-net that was active on Microsoft Windows.
 The malware was written in Python 2.7.
 As I mentioned before, the standard analysis tools like Hex Rays or Ghidra, were of no use to them.